-- a) Meaning and importance of International Organisations - b) Evolution of the UN - c) Structure and function of International Organisations - d) Principal Organs of UN - e) Reform of the UN after ColdWar - f) Reform of Structures, Processes and Jurisdiction of the UN - g) India and the UN Reforms - h) Key Agencies: IMF, WorldBank, WTO, ILO, IAEA. - i) NGO: Amnesty International, Human Rights Watch. - j) Implications and Future ofInternational Organizations
+- a) Meaning and importance of International Organisations - b) Evolution of the UN - c) Structure and function of International Organisations - d) Principal Organs of UN - e) Reform of the UN after ColdWar - f) Reform of Structures, Processes and Jurisdiction of the UN - g) India and the UN Reforms - h) Key Agencies: IMF, WorldBank, WTO, ILO, IAEA.

+i) NGO: Amnesty International, Human Rights Watch.

+j) Implications and Future of International Organizations

 5 Security in the ContemporaryWorld

-- a) Meaning and Type of Security.

-- b) Traditional concept ofsecurity

-- c) Non-tradition notions of Security.

-- d) New Sources of Threats

-- e) Cooperative Security

-- f) India's Security strategy
+Topics to be focused: a) Meaning and Type ofSecurity. b) Traditional concept ofsecurity c) Non-tradition notions ofSecurity. d) New Sources of Threats e) Cooperative Security f) India's Security strategy

+6

 Environment and NaturalResources

-- a) Environmental Concerns

-- b) Global Commons

-- c) Common but differentiatedResponsibilities

-- d) India's Stand on Environment Issues

-- e) Environmental Movements

-- f) Resource Geopolitics

-- g) Rights of Indigenous peoples
+Topics to be focused: a) Environmental Concerns b) Global Commons c) Common but differentiated Responsibilities d) India's Stand on Environment Issues e) Environmental Movements f) Resource Geopolitics g) Rights of Indigenous peoples

+7

 Globalisation

-- a) Concept of globalisation

-- b) Causes and Consequencesof globalisation

-- c) India and globalization

-- d) Resistance to globalization

-- e) India and resistance toglobalization
+Topics to be focused: a) Concept of globalisation b) Causes and Consequencesof globalisation c) India and globalization d) Resistance to globalization e) India and resistance toglobalization

-Challenges of Nation Building
+1 Challenges of NationBuilding